jonananas/jboss-deploy-latest/README.md

 -f              Force deploy, even if no current artifact can be found -p <password>   Use password for jboss-cli
 ```

+## Configuration
+Put project specific configuration in each project root, see example file deploy.cfg
+You may create a global config, only git repos are supported at the moment.
+Add ~/.deploy.sh with the line (edit to point to your repo):
+DEPLOY_REPO=ssh://git@stash.dev.company.se:7999/MCONF/deploy.git

 # pom.xml
 pom.xml contains the needed setup for versioning and downloading jboss-cli.